kartikbhtt7/GSoC-Evaluation-CMS/README.md

-# GSoC Evaluation – CMS Particle Physics Tasks
+# GSoC Evaluation – CMS Tasks
+## For Super resolution at the CMS detector

 This repository contains solutions for the GSoC (Google Summer of Code) evaluation tasks involving two distinct challenges related to particle physics data: